Its Wuhan plants shut, Honda reports quarterly profit drop

 Company trips to the Wuhan area are canceled, and trips to China overall are being avoided unless absolutely necessary, said Honda, which also makes Super Cub scooters.

+He said parts supplies and other preparations to restart production were coming along fine so far.

+“Of course, if this situation continues for a long time, that would be quite different,” Kuraishi said.

-Other Japanese automakers have temporarily shut down production at its China plants.
+Other Japanese automakers have temporarily shut down production at their China plants.

 Toyota Motor Corp., Japan’s top automaker, said Friday it was extending the production stoppage at its 12 auto plants in China by at least another week, through Feb.
 16. Four of the production sites are vehicle-assembly plants.